dwmuller/NMSInventoryExplorer/README.md

 open the NMSInventoryExplorer.rkt file, and press F5 or click the Run button.

 The IDE and its debugging tools are capable but not wonderful.
-But with it, you can get programming very quickly, and the documentation for the language and its libraries is quite good.
+However, you can get programming with it very quickly, and the documentation for the language and its libraries is quite good.

 ## Building